-For the three months ended March 31, 2022 and 2021, customers making up more than 10% of our total revenue accounted for 40% and 15% of our total revenue.
-One of our largest customers is a distributor which made up 13% and 15% of total revenue for the three months ended March 31, 2022 and 2021.
+For the three months ended June 30, 2022 and 2021, customers making up more than 10% of our total revenue accounted for 14% and 29% of our total revenue, both of which are distributors.
+For the six months ended June 30, 2022 and 2021, customers making up more than 10% of our total revenue accounted for 13% and 17% of our total revenue, both of which are distributors.
 Our customers that are distributors, as opposed to direct customers, represent highly diversified customer bases.
 All customers buy from us on a purchase order basis.
 The revenue attributable to our top customers has fluctuated in the past and may fluctuate in the future, which could have a material adverse effect on our business, financial condition, results of operations, cash flows and prospects.
 In addition, the termination of these relationships could result in a temporary or permanent loss of revenue.